 Passionate about translating these insights into practice, Veiko is a trained Holacracy practitioner and seasoned leadership coach who has guided organizations through the practical adoption of self-management practices.
 At the University of Tartu he teaches How to Deliberatepy Craft Your Own Leadership Style, The Challenges of Teamwork as well as Strategic Leadership and Self-Managing Organizations.
 He also hosts the nine-year-running weekly podcast Leadership Is a Competitive Advantage, which has featured nearly 500 international and Estonian guests and amassed over 600 000 downloads.

 His academic grounding spans psychology, psychotherapy and coaching — including gestalt-therapy training at the Gestalt Institute of Scandinavia (in Orø, Denmark) and certification from Erickson Coaching International (in New York, US).
-His most recent academic paper, The Human Side of Self-Managing Organizations: Unlearning Learned Helplessness, is currently under revise-and-resubmit at a top-tier management journal.
+His most recent article, The Human Side of Self-Managing Organizations: Unlearning the Learned Helplessness, is accepted for publication in top-tier management journal Human Relations.